AAlab1819/WinstonRenatan-01082170030/Week06-HeapTree/README.md

 4. A share on the topic +20 <br>

 The input here will be number of changes.
 Each line then consist of Topic ID, current z-score, posts, likes, comments, shares.
 Where each are seperated by a space. <br>
 The output will be the 5 highest z-score topics.
 Which, each line contain the Topic ID and the new z-score.
-Which is sorted by the new z-score first.
-Then if the z-score is the same, the bigger Topic ID will be prioritize. <br>
+Which is sorted based on the changes (New z-score - Old z-score).
+Then if the change z-score is the same, the bigger Topic ID will be prioritize. <br>
 The solution BELOM LA extract-max heapify 5x<br>
 The complexity for this problem is *O*(*nlogn*)<br>
 <br>